Skip to main content

 2

-Give it a variable name and write in exact instructions you want to tell Spur under ‘extraction instructions’.
+Enter a Variable Name and an Extraction Instruction that tells Spur exactly what to capture from the page.
 You can extract up to 5 variables in a single extract step.

 3